-46. Our registered office and manufacturing units are not owned by us are taken on rental basis.
+43. Our registered office and manufacturing units are not owned by us are taken on rental basis.
 If we are unable to renew existing rental agreements or relocate our operations on commercially reasonable terms, there may be a material adverse effect on our business, financial condition, results of operations and cash flows could be adversely affected.

 Our registered office and manufacturing facilities are not owned by us are taken on rental basis.
-For further details, see "Our Business" beginning on page 153 of this Red Herring Prospectus.
+For further details, see "Our Business" beginning on page 152 of this Draft Red Herring Prospectus.
 If we are unable to renew certain or all of these rental agreements on commercially reasonable terms or at all and we cannot relocate our office and manufacturing unit in a timely manner, we may suffer a disruption in our operations, and our results of operations, financial condition and cash flows may be materially and adversely affected.
 Further, we cannot assure you that we will be able to continue the above arrangement on commercially acceptable / favourable terms in future.
 If we are required to vacate the current premises, we would be required to make alternative arrangements for new offices and other infrastructure, and we cannot assure that the new arrangements will be on commercially acceptable/favourable terms.
 If we are required to relocate our business operations during this period, we may suffer a disruption in our operations or have to pay higher charges, which could have an adverse effect on our business, prospects, results of operations and financial condition.

-47. Information relating to historical installed capacity of our manufacturing facility included in this Red Herring Prospectus is based on various assumptions and estimates and our future production and capacity utilization may vary.
+44. Information relating to historical installed capacity of our manufacturing facility included in this Draft Red Herring Prospectus is based on various assumptions and estimates and our future production and capacity utilization may vary.
 Under-utilization of our manufacturing capacity and an inability to effectively utilize our expanded manufacturing facilities may have an adverse effect on our business, future prospects and future financial performance.

-Information relating to our historical installed capacity of our manufacturing facilities included in this Red Herring Prospectus is based on various assumptions and estimates of our management and independent chartered engineer, namely, M/s Harpreet Singh Sabharwal Chartered Engineer by their certificate dated December 27, 2024, including proposed operations, assumptions relating to availability and quality of raw materials, potential utilization levels and operational efficiencies.
-For further information regarding our manufacturing facility, including our historical installed capacity, see "Our Business - Capacity and Capacity Utilization" on pages 153 of this Red Herring Prospectus.
-Actual and future manufacturing volumes and capacity utilization rates may differ significantly from the estimated production capacities of our manufacturing facility.
-Undue reliance should therefore not be placed on the information relating to our installed capacities or historical capacity utilization of our manufacturing facility included in this Red Herring Prospectus.
+Information relating to our historical installed capacity of our manufacturing facilities included in this Draft Red Herring Prospectus is based on various assumptions and estimates of our management and independent chartered engineer, namely, M/s Harpreet Singh Sabharwal Chartered Engineer by their certificate dated November 05, 2024, including proposed operations, assumptions relating to availability and quality of raw materials, potential utilization levels and operational efficiencies.
+For further information regarding our manufacturing facility, including our historical installed capacity, see "Our Business - Capacity and Capacity Utilization" on pages 152 of this Draft Red Herring Prospectus.
+Actual and future manufacturing facility.
+Undue reliance should therefore not be placed on the information relating to our installed capacities of not manufacturing facility utilization of our manufacturing facility included in this Draft Red Herring Prospectus.
 Further, there is no guarantee that our future production or capacity utilization levels will match or exceed our historical levels.